Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Human and Application Layer

 The human and application layer in the centralized platform is implemented by the [**FIWARE Business API Ecosystem**](https://business-api-ecosystem.readthedocs.io/en/latest/) developed by FIWARE and TMForum.
-It implements the data monetization functionality allowing data producers to create offerings exposing their digital twin data and allowing data consumers to discover and buy data services.
-The marketplace is equipped with the NGSI-LD Policies Plugin, thus adding a product asset able to create an access policies in the security layer components for those consumers who have purchased a particular digital service.
+It enables data producers to generate offerings that expose their digital twin data.
+It also enables data consumers to explore and purchase data services.
+The marketplace includes the NGSI-LD Policies Plugin, which adds a product asset capable of creating access policies within the security layer components for consumers who have acquired a specific digital service.
+When the consumer acquires rights to access data, the marketplace will also provide him the access token necessary to make future queries in Orion.

+### Identity and Access Management Layer

+The identity and access management layer implements the security technological stack to control access to data.
+The following components are deployed in the Industrial Data Platform architecture:
+- [**FIWARE Keyrock**](https://fiware-idm.readthedocs.io/en/latest/): Keyrock is the FIWARE component primarly responsible for Identity Management, thus offering a user the possibility to create an identity-providing account.
+Keyrock administrators are allowed to create multiple applications, each of which can be enriched with roles associated to particular permissions.
+In this context, two applications should be instantiated: the *Orion Context Broker* application with the "producer" and "consumer" roles, and the *Marketplace* application with the "seller" and "customer" roles.
+Those roles have grants, respectively, to read/write and read-only data in their corresponding application.
+By doing so, keyrock implements the Policy Decision Point (PDP) functionality, implementing access level 1 (authentication) and 2 (role-based) for the corresponding application.
+-